 Chen has been an online writer for over nine years, focusing on writing articles about music and culture.

 The ocarina is an ancient instrument.
 There is evidence that human beings have been using instruments like these for over 12,000 years!
-They are a type of wind instruments, related to the flute.
+They are a type of wind instrument, related to the flute.
 Like a flute, you blow air into a hole to create sound and cover or expose other holes to alter the sound.
 But the ocarina doesn't look like a flute at all—in fact, with its oval shape and protrusive mouthpiece, it more resembles a sweet potato!
 This is how the instrument got its name—it's not actually made out of sweet potatoes.

-Most ocarinas are made out of ceramic; however, on the market, you can find wooden, plastic, or glass ones as well.
+Most ocarinas are made out of ceramic.
+However, on the market, you can find wooden, plastic, or glass ones as well.
 Here you will find step-by-step instruction of how to make a sweet potato ocarina with your hands.
 We will make a clay ocarina without a mold.

 How to Make an Ocarina

 You Will Need:

 You will also need to have access to a kiln to fire your ocarina.
 If you don’t have a kiln, you can call ceramic studios and ask how much they’ll charge to fire it for you.
 If you prefer, you can make your ocarina with air-dry clay.
 Just make sure it’s non-toxic because you’ll be putting your mouth on it.
 You won’t need to glaze or fire it.

 Step-By-Step Instructions for Making a Sweet Potato Ocarina

 - Take a piece of clay and make it into a ball about the size of a large orange.
 Shape it so it’s somewhat oval and pinch out one end to shape it somewhat like a sweet potato, and flatten the bottom by pressing it down on the table.
 Smooth out the clay so it’s nice and slick.
 Wet your fingers if necessary.